EFT & Species Scale: Friends or foes?: Details of 1-loop computation

 Adding the contribution from the second diagram (with the quartic coupling)

 we find

 Let us evaluate that last integral in dim-reg.
 We have (now in Euclidean signature)

-Note how we didn't need to take the $d\to 4$ limit (or $q^2\to$ anything for that matter) to prove this identity.
+Note how we did not need to take the $d\to 4$ limit (or $q^2\to$ anything for that matter) to prove this identity.
 As long as the integral is computed correctly this identity should hold before any limits are taken.